fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 * Set the `formatNumberScale` attribute to `1`, to automatically add K (thousands) and M (millions) to a number after truncating and rounding it.
 Alternatively, set this to `0` to disallow automatic formatting.
 Note that this attribute will only work if you don't specifically mention the `yFormatNumberScale` and `xFormatNumberScale` attributes.

-* Set the `yFormatNumberScale` attribute to `1`, to to automatically add K (thousands) and M (millions) to all the numbers on the Y-axis of the chart.
+* Set the `yFormatNumberScale` attribute to `1`, to automatically add K (thousands) and M (millions) to all the numbers on the Y-axis of the chart.
 Alternatively, set this to `0` to disallow automatic formatting.
 If you don't mention this attribute, the chart will inherit the default value from the `formatNumberScale` attribute.

-* Set the `xFormatNumberScale` attribute to `1`, to to automatically add K (thousands) and M (millions) to all the numbers on the X-axis of the chart.
+* Set the `xFormatNumberScale` attribute to `1`, to automatically add K (thousands) and M (millions) to all the numbers on the X-axis of the chart.
 Alternatively, set this to `0` to disallow automatic formatting.
 If you don't mention this attribute, the chart will inherit the default value from the `formatNumberScale` attribute.

 Refer to the code below: